paladin-t/b8/docs/manual.md

 ### Sound effects

+Redundant sound effect callings will be abandoned if the queue is already full.

-* `SFX y, hz, tm ...`: plays a sound effect sequence, can be used with one or more sets of instructions as `SFX y0, hz0, tm0, y1, hz1, tm1 ... yn, hzn, tmn`
+* `SFX y, hz, tm, ...`: plays a sound effect sequence, can be used with one or more sets of instructions as `SFX y0, hz0, tm0, y1, hz1, tm1, ... yn, hzn, tmn`
-	* `y`: waveform type, 1/2/3/4/5 for sin/square/triangle/sawtooth/noise
+	* `y`: waveform type, 1/2/3/4/5 for sine/square/triangle/sawtooth/noise
 	* `hz`: frequency
 	* `tm`: duration in seconds